hmzshd/VSPOMS/README.md

 Creative Commons Attribution-NonCommercial 4.0 International License.

 ## Project status
-This project is currently under development.

-Our version as of the 17th of March, 2023 is working and has been deployed!
+Project is no longer under active development as of 6th April 2023